 - Uninfected control cells grew to confluency and maintained a plateaued Cell Index.

-- Virus-infected cells displayed a time- and dose-dependent decrease in Cell Index down to zero, indicating complete cell lysis (upper panels of Figures A and B below).
+- Virus-infected cells displayed a time- and dose-dependent decrease in Cell Index down to zero, indicating complete cell lysis (upper panels of Figures A and B above).